Tisawesomeness/Minecord/README.md

 - *Debug Mode:* Prints additional info to console.
 - *Log JDA:* Whether or not to log messages from the JDA library.
 - *Log Channel:* The bot will send any logging messages to this channel.
+- *Send Server Count:* Whether or not the bot should send the guild count to bot list websites.
+- *Pw Token:* The token to use on bots.discord.pw.
+- *Net Token:* The token to use on bots.discordlist.net.
 - *Game:* This is the game that the bot is playing, shown under the username. `{prefix}`, `{guilds}`, `{channels}`, and `{users}` are available variables.
 - *Name:* The name of the bot.
 - *Prefix:* The prefix of the bot.
 Use `>&` instead of `&` if you want to host your own bot alongside the main one.